 The link between positive reviews and bringing in more clients is undeniable.
 And it makes sense.

 Think about the last time you purchased something from Amazon or tried out a local restaurant.
-When you choose between two nearly identical products (or businesses) and one has a 3-star rating, but the other has a 5-star rating, which are you more likely to choose?
+When you choose between two nearly identical products (or businesses), one with a 3-star rating but the other with a 5-star rating, which are you more likely to choose?

 Chances are you’ll go for the higher-rated product every time.
-We naturally have a fear of missing out, so when we see loads of other people enjoying a product, we want in on the action.
+We naturally fear missing out, so when we see loads of other people enjoying a product, we want in on the action.

-At the end of the day, the more positive online reviews your company receives, the more likely you are to attract new customers to your business.
+The more positive online reviews your company receives, the more likely you attract new customers to your business.

-Getting a negative review about your company or product can be tough.
-You’ve spent so many hours trying to create something to help people, that any negative response feels like a personal attack.
+Getting a negative review about your company or product can be challenging.
+You’ve spent so many hours trying to create something to help people that any negative response feels like a personal attack.

-Sometimes, we can be so close to our own product that we fail to see or acknowledge some of its flaws.
-In those cases, a negative review can be a good way to make improvements to your product.
+Sometimes, we can be so close to our product that we fail to see or acknowledge some of its flaws.
+In those cases, a negative review can be a good way to improve your product.

 Other times, we get customers who purchased something from our company with unrealistic expectations about its functionality.
-They either hadn’t researched what the product specifically does, or they had inaccurate information from a 3rd party.
+They either hadn’t researched what the product specifically does or had inaccurate information from a 3rd party.

-And another possibility is the unfortunate reality of running a business: you simply can’t please everyone.
+And another possibility is the unfortunate reality of running a business: you can’t please everyone.

 Some of your customers are just negative people, and there’s not much you can do about that.
-The real downside comes with how their negative reviews can actually harm your business.
+The downside is how their negative reviews can harm your business.

 Consider these negative online review statistics to see how negative reviews can keep you from growing: